kyoobit/javascript_hono_wrackspurt/README.md

 # JavaScript Hono Wrackspurt

-A simple single page site, build on the JavaScript Hono framework to create an endpoint using Cloudflare's serverless Workers and R2 object storage platform services.
+A simple single page site, built with the JavaScript Hono framework to create an endpoint using Cloudflare's serverless Workers and R2 object storage platform services.

 See Also: